Are Dental Implants Safe?

-Normandy/Lakewood Dentistry is here to support you through extractions and all your dental needs.
-If you’re having tooth pain, or if you have questions about tooth extraction or any other procedure, call our Normandy location at (904) 877-5855 or our Lakewood location at (904) 595-3818, and we’ll do everything we can to help.Laughing Gas Eases Dental Procedures
+Normandy Lake Dentistry is here to support you through extractions and all your dental needs.
+If you’re having tooth pain, or if you have questions about tooth extraction or any other procedure, call one of our three locations, and we’ll do everything we can to help.Laughing Gas Eases Dental Procedures

 Implants can help preserve bone

 Dentures are a normal, everyday part of life for many people all over the world.
 In fact, we know they’ve been in use for thousands of years!
 The oldest record of denture use dates back to 700 BC in Northern Italy, and they were used throughout the years of the roman empire.
 So, if we’ve talked with you about dentures or you suspect you will need them, know that you’re not alone!
 Men and women have been wearing dentures through some of the most momentous events in history.